rclai/meteor-app-with-remote-server/README.md

+# This is now outdated after Meteor 1.3

+You can track the following issue [here](https://github.com/meteor/meteor/issues/3815#issuecomment-200954639) to test/see new workarounds.

-# Meteor App With Different Meteor Server
+## Meteor App With Different Meteor Server

 A lot of people wanted to know how to develop a Meteor app (web or mobile) that uses a different Meteor server backend.
 This is how.